-Matt Grawrock is the director of soccer, heading the men's and women’s soccer programs at Southern Virginia University.
-He has also served as Southern Virginia’s compliance officer since 2011 spearheading the university’s transition to NCAA Division III membership.
+Matt Grawrock is the head coach of the women’s soccer program at Southern Virginia University.
+He has also served as Southern Virginia’s compliance officer since 2011, spearheading the university’s transition to NCAA Division III membership.

-In his six years has head women’s soccer coach, Grawrock has become the program’s second-winningest coach, accumulating a 46-51-4 (.485) record highlighted by a 10-6-1 USCAA national championship season in 2008.
+In his seven years as head women’s soccer coach, Grawrock has become the program’s all-time winningest coach, accumulating a 53-62-5 record highlighted by a 10-6-1 USCAA national championship in 2008.
 In 2010, Grawrock led women’s soccer to an 11-6-1 record capped by a third-place finish at the USCAA national championship.

-During his time at the helm of Southern Virginia women’s soccer, Grawrock has coached 17 USCAA all-americans and 21 academic all-americans.
+During his time at the helm of Southern Virginia women’s soccer, Grawrock has coached 18 USCAA All-Americans and 21 USCAA All-Academic recipients.

 Grawrock has a B.A. in liberal arts from Southern Virginia and a master’s degree in sport management and sport coaching from the United States Sports Academy.
 He is an American Sports Education Program certified coach and holds a United States Soccer Federation national "D" license and national diploma from the National Soccer Coaches Association of America.

 Matt and his wife, Duste, reside in Buena Vista with their four children.

 Southern Virginia Coaching History

 2007-Present—Head women's soccer coach; 53-62-5 career record; program's all-time winningest coach; 2008 USCAA national championship; thrid place finish at 2010 USCAA national tournament